SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 Edited by Charity Ryerson

 - Official Website of the Department of Homeland Security - Customs and Border Protection.
-This website provides data on active Withhold Release Orders, findings, the number of shipments detained, and recent press coverage of CBP actions.
-It also provides contact information and instructions for e-submission of petitions.
+This website provides data on active Withhold Release Orders (WROs), findings, the number of shipments detained, and recent press coverage of CBP actions.
+It also provides contact information and instructions for the e-submission of petitions and a Submission Checklist that outlines what types of information are most useful to CBP for processing forced labor allegations.

 Entry D. Third-Party Rights as Key to Enforcement of Human Rights Provisions in Supply Chain Contracts